FNNDSC/fnndsc/js/chrisStoreAPI/README.md

 resp
   .then(userPluginList => {

-    window.console.log('a subset of the plugins created by the user: ', userPluginList);
+    window.console.log('A subset of the plugins created by the user: ', userPluginList);
   })
   .catch(error => {

-    window.console.log('Error!!!: ', error);
+    window.console.log('Something went wrong with this request!!!: ', error);
   });